kurz-schluss/esp32-keyble-ha/lib/AutoConnect/mkdocs/adconnection.md

 ## Connects depending on the WiFi signal strength

-When the ESP module found the multiple available access points (ie. AutoConnect has connected in the past), the default behavior AutoConnect will attempt to connect to the least recent one.
+When the ESP module found the multiple available access points (i.e. AutoConnect has connected in the past), the default behavior AutoConnect will attempt to connect to the least recent one.
 However, If the ESP module can operate properly with any access point, it is advantageous to establish a connection with the best one of the reception sensitivity.

 The [*AutoConnectConfig::principle*](apiconfig.md#principle) parameter has the connection disposition, and specifying **AC_PRINCIPLE_RSSI** will attempt to connect to one of the highest RSSI value among multiple available access points.
 Also You can expect stable WiFi connection by specifying the lower limit of signal strength using [*AutoConnectConfig::minRSSI*](apiconfig.md#minrssi).
 Combining these two parameters allows you to filter the destination AP when multiple available access points are found.